 Lyons is a tiny town located in the state of Texas.
 With a population of 236 people and just one neighborhood, Lyons is the 1005th largest community in Texas.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lyons is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lyons is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lyons is a town of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Lyons who work in architecture and engineering (33.02%), office and administrative support (31.13%), and management occupations (17.92%).

 Lyons is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Lyons, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.